 left

 One of the core research areas at the department of Computational and Process Engineering is applied mathematics.
 We have a worldwide unique concentration of expertise on uncertainty quantification and inverse problems.
 More specifically, our methodological research includes problem areas such as non-parametric or parametric statistical inverse problems, hierarchical models, MCMC, optimization, stochastic (partial) differential equations and chaotic systems.
 We drive towards interdisciplinary science: we collaborate with large-scale interdisciplinary research infrastructures (satellite missions, European Southern Observatory, European Incoherent Scatter Radar EISCAT3D), research institutes and several industrial and financial companies.
-Our team is part of the Centre of Excellence in Inverse Modelling and Imaging granted by the Academy of Finland.
+Our team is part of the Centre of Excellence Inverse Modelling and Imaging (2018-2025), and of the Flagship of Advanced Mathematics for Sensing, Imaging and Modelling (2024-2031), both funded by the Research Council of Finland.

 Computer Vision and Pattern Recognition (CVPRL)